 Kommuninvest has identified three main benefits of issuing Green Bonds.
 First, it has strengthened Kommuninvest's reputation.
-Kommuninvest's role as an aggregator and conduit issuer for cost-efficient public sector investments has been recognized by the OECD, featuring in two recent reports published in 2016 in support of the G20 Green Finance Study Group, Green Bonds: Country Experiences, Barriers and

-Options and Progress Report to Mobilizing Institutional Investment in Green Infrastructure.
+Kommuninvest's role as an aggregator and conduit issuer for cost-efficient public sector investments has been recognized by the OECD, featuring in two reports published in 2016 in support of the G20 Green Finance Study Group, Green Bonds: Country Experiences, Barriers and Options107 and Progress Report to Mobilizing Institutional Investment in Green Infrastructure108.
+Kommuninvest was also a recipient, in November 2017, of the United Nations 'Momentum for Change' Climate Solutions Award.
+The Award shines light on some of the most innovative, scalable and practical examples of what is done across the globe to combat climate change.